 - The volume and nature of business being introduced by the introducer was such as to put Options on notice of the danger that the introducer was recommending clients to invest in the investments and set up Options SIPPs to that end.
-There was thus reason for Options to be concerned about the possibility of the introducer advising on investments within the meaning of article 53 of the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 ("the RAO"). - Options was aware that: contrary to what the introducer had previously said, it was receiving high commission from the investment provider, there were indications that the introducer was offering consumers "cashback" and one of those running the introducer was subject to a FCA warning notice.

-• The investment did not proceed until after the time by which Options had reasons for concern and so it was open to Options to decline the investment, or at least explore the position with Mr Adams, but it did not do so.
+There was thus reason for Options to be concerned about the possibility of the introducer advising on investments within the meaning of article 53 of the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 ("the RAO"). - Options was aware that: contrary to what the introducer had previously said, it was receiving high commission from the investment provider, there were indications that the introducer was offering consumers "cashback" and one of those running the introducer was subject to a FCA warning notice. - The investment did not proceed until after the time by which Options had reasons for concern and so it was open to Options to decline the investment, or at least explore the position with Mr Adams, but it did not do so.

-I'll address below what I think Options should have concluded from the information it had about Caledonian and what this should have meant for Mr T's proposed pension transfer and investment.
+I shall address later in this decision how I consider S27 FSMA to be an additional and alternative ground upon which this complaint should be upheld.
+But before that, I'll address below what I think Options should have concluded from the information it had about Caledonian and what this should have meant for Mr B's proposed pension transfer and investment.